e-c-k-e-r/vall-e/docs/models_v2.md

 This might be simply from it relying on cross-attention to deduce codebook level importance, rather than using an bone-standard feed-forward network with learned weighting of the codebooks (since the codebooks should always have a fixed relationship).

+## Modalities

+The same core modalities are supported when inferencing all codebooks in parallel.

+While the model *can* still be trained as a hybrid AR/NAR, the reference `nemo-*-llama-8` family of models are trained purely as a masked NAR transformer, due to:
+* the previous implementation nicely handled storing embeddings of different modalities, while this implementation does not have an inherent mechanism to do so without relying on some form of additional weights somewhere
+	* this is *probably* because the embeddings signal to the modal whether to predict tokens in place or predict the next token in the sequence
+	* *technically* the NAR sequences can be trained to predict the next token instead, but that's completely untested and may cause problems
+* even training with a causal (triangle) attention mask lobotomizes the model severely
+	* I don't think it's worth the compute at the moment to brute force through it
+	* the original implementation of NAR-demasking showed the model was too flawed to be used when naively using a causal (triangle) mask, so I would not want to tempt fate to ruin the model
+* an autoregressive decoder *could* be emulated with decoding in chunks
+	* in addition to some additional lines of code to add in (which would probably just re-use the "rolling context" feature), an attention mask similar to sliding attention is required I imagine

-## Pure NAR
+### Pure NAR

 Like the previous implementation, this model can operate entirely non-autoregressively (and with non-causal attention) as a masked transformer.
 The demasking inference loop is the same as the previous implementation, where each demasking step can mask off an entire timestep on the sum of the logit scores, or independently (where each level has its own mask).

 Unlike the previous implementation, duration prediction is trained in parallel with the base `tts` task, where the output feature is always at the separator after the input prompt.
-This moves away from the kludge of treating the duration as an extra "language" task with a vocab size of `11`, and decoded autoregressively.
+This moves away from the kludge of treating the duration as an extra "language" task with a vocab size of `11`, and decoded autoregressively, while allowing some wiggle room in the duration as it's no longer sampled using logits.

-## Pure AR
+### Pure AR

 Unlike the previous implementation, this model can also operate entirely autoregressively as a causal transformer, where each step samples *all* codebooks at one code-frame.